 Privacy Policy

-We take our residents’ and staff privacy very seriously.
+We take the privacy of our residents and staff very seriously.
 With all the correct procedures and safeguards in place, all data is recorded and stored securely.

 1. Introduction